Home » Projects » Finish » The Best Clear Coat for Wood Projects

 4. Epoxy Resin Finish for Bar Tops

-A two part epoxy resin works for bar tops or filling live edge tops of any shape.
-An epoxy is recognized as extremely hard and is what you'll find on bartops due to it's durability and toughness.
+A two-part epoxy resin works for bar tops or filling live edge tops of any shape.
+Epoxy is recognized as extremely hard and is what you'll find on bartops due to its durability and toughness.

 Two Part Epoxy Resin

-A two part epoxy forms a clear, hard wood finish that is perfect for bar tops or epoxy tops.
+A two-part epoxy forms a clear, hard wood finish perfect for bar or epoxy tops.

-While more difficult to work with and perfect, an epoxy finish produces an amazing clear and durable coat on wood.
-And due to it’s composition it has excellent resistance to water, abrasion and dings.
+While more challenging to work with and perfect, an epoxy finish produces an evident and durable coat on the wood.
+And due to its composition, it has excellent resistance to water, abrasion, and dings.

 Key features: